Quantifying the Internal Validity of Weighted Estimands: Causal Representation of Weighted Estimands

 \subsubsection{Existence for a Given $\tau_0$}

 We now provide an existence result that requires the causal representation to exist only for the \textit{given} $\tau_0$, rather than uniformly for $\tau_0$ in the larger set $\mathcal{T}_\text{all}$.
-The following result depends on the CATE function $\tau_0$ in the population, whereas Theorem \ref{thm:existence1}'s condition depended only on the weight function $a(X)$.
+The following result depends on the CATE function $\tau_0$ in the population, whereas the condition in Theorem \ref{thm:existence1} depended only on the weight function $a(X)$.
 Thus, the distribution of the potential outcomes will have an impact on the existence of a causal representation given $\tau_0$.
 Using the notation from Definition \ref{def:caus_rep}, a causal representation exists if and only if $\mathcal{W}(a;W_0,\{\tau_0\}) \neq \emptyset$.
-The following theorem characterizes this existence.

 \begin{theorem} Let $\mu(a,\tau_0)$ be an estimand satisfying equation \eqref{eq:weighted_est_def}.
-Suppose Assumption \ref{assn:reg} holds.
+Suppose Assumption~\ref{assn:reg} holds.
 Then, $\mu(a,\tau_0)$ has a causal representation for $\tau_0$ \mbox{if and only if}

 \end{theorem}